What is Polycystic Ovary Disorder?

 Although there is no exact cure for PCOD (Polycystic Ovary Disease), you can definitely manage your signs and symptoms for a better outcome.
 Here are some crucial pointers to consider to overcome PCOD:

 - Maintaining a healthy weight is the key to managing PCOD.
 Weight loss can keep your androgen and insulin levels in check while restoring and regularizing your ovulation cycle.
-A dietician can guide you to achieve this.

 - Limit your carbohydrate intake.
 A high-carb and low-fat diet can increase your insulin levels.
 A low-carb diet is likely to help you manage your symptoms well.
 Add complex carbs to your diet.
 Get in touch with your doctor for better advice.